Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Introduction

-Factor analysis has been an active research area in statistics and econometrics with a comprehensive theoretical framework \citep{bai2002,bai2003,lam2011,lam2012} and many extensions, including factor models with structural breaks \citep{chen2015,baltagi2017, barigozzi2018,baltagi2021}, with threshold mechanism \citep{massacci2017,liu2020}, with regime switching \citep{liu2016}, and with constraints \citep{chen2019constrained} and factor models for matrix data \citep{wang2019} and tensor data \citep{chen2022,han2022,han2023,han2024}.
-In contrast, there are few empirical studies using factor models in the literature.
-One possible reason is that factors are hard to interpret since both factors and the loading matrix are latent.
-For example, \cite{lam2012} analyzed 123 actively traded stocks in the S\&P 500 and found two factors.
-They considered one factor as a measure of the market movement but did not provide any insightful interpretation of the second one.
-In this paper, when estimating the loading matrix, we add a penalty function to set certain loadings to 0.
-By doing so, each factor only drives a smaller subset of time series that exhibit the strongest correlation, making the factors easier to interpret.
+Factor analysis has been an active research area in statistics and econometrics with a comprehensive theoretical framework \citep{bai2002,bai2003,lam2011,lam2012} and numerous extensions, including factor models with structural breaks \citep{chen2015,baltagi2017, barigozzi2018,baltagi2021}, threshold mechanism \citep{massacci2017,liu2020}, regime switching \citep{liu2016}, and constraints \citep{chen2019constrained}, and factor models for matrix data \citep{wang2019} and tensor data \citep{chen2022,han2022,han2023,han2024}.
+One issue of factor analysis is that factors are difficult to interpret as both factors and the loading matrix are latent.
+Ideally, observed variables can be used to proxy unobserved common factors. \cite{bai2006evaluating} proposed statistical tests to evaluate the latent and observed factors.
+However, identifying suitable proxy variables is often challenging, especially when dealing with new data or data that are not well understood yet.
+Another solution is to interpret factors via loadings.
+In this paper, we incorporate a penalty function into the estimation of the loading matrix to shrink certain loadings to zero.
+This encourages each factor to load on a smaller subset of time series that exhibit the strongest correlation and thus enhances interpretability, thereby providing guidance on how to find meaningful proxy variables.